-Everyone knows that vanilla and cinnamon can be used as ingredients in a wide variety of our favorite dessert and other recipes.
-They both have an incredible aroma that is both powerful and satifying.
-However, did you know that both of theses spices have had a long tradition of being used for religious purposes?
+Everyone knows that vanilla and cinnamon can be used as ingredients in a wide variety of our favorite desserts and other recipes.
+They both have an incredible aroma that is both powerful and satisfying.
+However, did you know that both of these spices have had a long tradition of being used for religious purposes?
 Believe it or not, vanilla and cinnamon are two of the most common scents used in spellwork.
 Their popularity as spell ingredients can be traced back to the earliest religious rituals and sacraments.

 Cinnamon Through the Ages